ALFRED BOCK and THOMAS J. NEVIN photographers

 Copyright © The Liam Peters Collection 2010 ARR

-The blue ink used in the verso stamp on this portrait of a baby is paler, suggesting Nevin was getting low on its supply, expending the last for the vivid blue tinting around the baby’s shoulders, possibly executed by a studio assistant.
+The blue ink used in the verso stamp on this portrait of a baby is paler, suggesting Nevin’s supply was running low, expending the last for the vivid blue tinting around the baby’s shoulders, possibly executed by a studio assistant.

 Title: River Derwent above New Norfolk